The following is an example of the type of proposal that you will be developing:

 The discussion should indicate in quantitative terms, to the extent possible, what the project will produce through its planned activities.

-This section should describe how each immediate project objective will be carried out in terms of planned activities, their timing and duration, and who will be responsible for each activity.
+This section should describe how each immediate project objective will be carried out in terms of planned activities.

 - Identify which geovisualization/geovisual analytics tools will be most useful in answering NouHu’s RFP.